RAS-University/robotic-courses/docs/kinematics.md

 - ***Backbone to Path Planning***: From pick-and-place tasks to drawing complex shapes, kinematics helps in **calculating paths**, ensuring the robot can move smoothly from one point to another without collisions or awkward joint motions.
 Kinematics is the back bone to all standard and advanced path planning techniques.
 Whether it’s a Delta robot on a factory floor or a humanoid robot in a research lab, it is necessary to design the robot's kinematic structure to ensure that the path will be **kinematically feasible**, namely that it will satisfy the robot's mechanical constraints.

 In this chapter, you will explore different ways of representing positions and orientations in 3D space, understand the kinematics behind common robotic arms, and learn a systematic way to map your robot’s geometry into kinematic equations to enable control.
-By mastering kinematics, you’ll have a strong foundation for making robots move **precisely** and **reliably**.
+By mastering kinematics, you’ll have a strong foundation for starting your journey into controling robots.

 ---